 Screenings

 Speed is important when it comes to screening tenants, but you also have to be thorough.
-Tenants screening tools that can run background and credit checks from trusted agencies like TransUnion helps you do your due diligence quickly.
+Tenant screening tools that can run background and credit checks from trusted agencies like TransUnion helps you do your due diligence quickly.

-Just like hearing about the status of their applications, renters appreciate timely updates to screenings and the ability to submit any information using the same online platform.
+Renters appreciate timely updates to screenings and the ability to submit any information using the same online platform.

 Inspections and Security Deposits